-The TEA English Learner Support Division is continuously developing program implementation resources for Local Education Agencies (LEAs) to utilize in providing effective bilingual education and English as a second language (ESL) programs for English Learners that meet and exceed state requirements.
+The TEA English Learner Support Division is continuously developing program implementation resources for Local Education Agencies (LEAs) to utilize in providing effective bilingual education and English as a second language (ESL) programs for emergent bilingual students/English Learners that meet and exceed state requirements.

 English learner program implementation resources, including reviews of literature and program implementation rubrics associated tools, can be accessed through the English Learner Program Implementation Resources web page.

 The following statutes relate to bilingual and English as a second language (ESL) programs:

 - Texas Education Code (TEC) §29.051 -29.064 - Bilingual Education and ESL Programs

 - Texas Administrative Code, Chapter 89.
 Adaptations for Special Populations Subchapter BB.
 Commissioner's Rules Concerning State Plan for Educating English Learners

 Title III, Part A – English Language Acquisition, Language Enhancement, and Academic Achievement Act

 Title III, Part A of the Elementary and Secondary Education Act (ESEA), as reauthorized under the Every Student Succeeds Act (ESSA), aims to ensure that English learners (ELs) and immigrant students attain English proficiency and develop high levels of academic achievement in English.
 Title III will also assist all English learners meet the same challenging State academic standards that all children are expected to meet.

 Division of English Learner Support